-Firstly, there is no need to read either of the books cited here.
+Firstly, there is no need to read any part of either of the books cited here.
 You already have enough information to proceed.
-You are welcome to go and look up "Flem-ath" and "Crustal Displacement" on the internet, but I really don't think that the information you'll find there will help you complete the assignment.
+You are welcome to go and look up "Flem-ath" and "Crustal Displacement" on the internet, but I honestly don't think that the information you'll find there will help you complete the assignment.